Noahide Seven Commandments Torah classes

 YHVH appears alone, the first time ever

-She therefore called her son ‘Cain’ for she said: “I have acquired a man with YHVH.”
-Through my delivery I’ve acquired a new perception of YHVH, one I’ve never experienced before.
+Eve was the first human who “knew” Y-H-V-H in intimately and passionately.
+Back in Eden, she could never have had such a feeling.
+She therefore named her son ‘Cain’ for she said: “I have acquired a man with YHVH.”
+She acquired a new awareness of YHVH, that she could never had before.

-She said, “I’ve purchased YHVH.”
-Her new acquaintance with YHVH came with a sense of OWNERSHIP: YHVH is MY G-d.
-Like a child holding his mother skirt, proudly telling everyone: This is My Mother!
+It is like a child holding his mother skirt, proudly telling everyone: This is My Mother!

 7: My son the priest